Ljusnarsberg Municipality: Demographics

-2022

 This is a demographic table based on Ljusnarsberg Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

-Residents include everyone registered as living in the district, regardless of age or citizenship status.
-Valid voters indicate Swedish citizens above the age of 18 who therefore can vote in general elections.
-Left vote and right vote indicate the result between the two major blocs in said district in the 2022 general election.
-Employment indicates the share of people between the ages of 20 and 64 who are working taxpayers.
-Foreign background denotes residents either born abroad or with two parents born outside of Sweden.
-Median income is the received monthly income through either employment, capital gains or social grants for the median adult above 20, also including pensioners in Swedish kronor.
-College graduates indicates any degree accumulated after high school.

 In total there were 4,598 residents with 3,568 Swedish citizen adults eligible to vote.
-The political demographics were 43.2 % for the left bloc and 54.5 % for the right bloc.
+The political demographics were 43.2% for the left bloc and 54.5% for the right bloc.
 Ljusnarsberg is a low-income municipality with high levels of unemployment and relatively few college graduates.
-There is a relatively high proportion of people with foreign background at about 23 %, quite evenly spread throughout the districts.
+There is a relatively high proportion of people with foreign background at about 23%, quite evenly spread throughout the districts.
+Indicators are in percentage points except population totals and income.

-Twin towns

-Ljusnarsberg's three twin towns with the year of its establishing: